Arjun-0/project-too_legit_to_overfit/proposal/proposal.md

 ![](proposal_files/figure-gfm/rating-v-playtime-1.png)<!-- -->

 As seen in the boxplots, games that are more highly rated tend to have a longer playing time.
-We hope to investigate how different factors affect how highly a game is rated and use this to predict the rating of a board game.

-Plotting the number of ratings against the average rating of each game
+Plotting the number of ratings against the average rating of each game:

 ``` r
 board_games_splitcats %>%